Define localização actual

 Opera is a burning issue in Frankfurt in more ways than one.
 Outsiders tend to associate it with the Alte Oper or the Opernbühne, but both were completely destroyed in the World War II.
 A new building was opened in 1951 but burned to the ground in 1987, being reopened some four years later.
 The stucco sculpting on the ceiling of the foyer is of particular architectural interest.
 The works of the six operatic stalwarts are staged here more than anything else, though they also alternate with more recent composers.
 Instead of a permanent program, the Oper Frankfurt currently employs a staggione system, staging performances in groups.
 The reputation of the opera house used to be a cut above the rest, but is on the wane as a result of internal disputes, despite some spectacular productions.

 The German Architecture Museum is housed within a gorgeous 18th century villa.
-The concept of the museum is mirrored in the unusual design of the building which is an house within a house.
-There are exhibits that are spread over the various levels of the museum.
+The concept of the museum is mirrored in the unusual design of the building which is a house within a house.
+There are exhibits that are spread over various levels of the museum.
 Visitors can view the amazing collection of the ancient and recent building plans, models and structures.
-The exhibits at this museum keeps rotating.
-The museum is a great place for students who are learning architecture since there are over lakhs of architectural drawings and models that can be viewed.
+The exhibits at this museum keep rotating.
+The museum is a great place for students who are learning architecture since there is a plethora of architectural drawings and models that can be viewed.
 The museum also organizes several events, programs and lectures.

-The Alte Oper or the Old Opera House still looks as magnificent and imposing as it did when it was opened by Kaiser Wilhelm I in 1880.
-The building was financed by wealthy Frankfurt citizens and was designed in an Italian Renaissance style by Richard Lucae.
+The Alte Oper or the Old Opera House still looks as magnificent and imposing as it did when it was inaugurated by Kaiser Wilhelm I in 1880.
+The building was financed by affluent Frankfurt citizens and was designed in an Italian Renaissance style by Richard Lucae.
 Destroyed in a 1944 air raid, it was rebuilt later and renamed the 'Old Opera Concert and Conference Center'.
-The main auditorium, the Grosser Saal with seating for about 3417 people, is the central part of the building and is used for concerts and musical extravaganzas.
+The main auditorium, the Grosser Saal with seating for about 2500 people, is the central part of the building and is used for concerts and musical extravaganzas.
 Smaller rooms can be hired for functions, conferences, corporate events, receptions, product launches and so on.
-Visitors can obtain refreshments in the café, the restaurant or the bistro.
+Visitors can obtain refreshments in the cafe, the restaurant or the bistro.